Oreoluwafash/printf/README.md

-This is printf group project by Oreoluwa Faseyitan and valentine Ogbodo for alx school
+This is printf group project by Oreoluwa Faseyitan and Valentine Ogbodo for alx school